 Physiotherapy at Saxion has a very personal approach.
 There is a special International team of teachers to guide you through your study at Saxion and stay in Enschede.
 Besides their profession as a Physiotherapist they take time to teach and counsel you in everything you need to successfully finish your study.

-Important notice: the application deadline for this programme is 1 March 2014!
-Follow the link to view the application process.
+Important notice: the application deadline for this programme is 1 April 2016!
+Follow the link to view the application procedure.

 In order to develop your professional competences, the curriculum focuses on:

 The clinical education, which covers approximately one of the four years, can be done in one of several countries.
 The school has developed an extensive network of affiliated clinical sites in the Netherlands, Norway and Germany.
 We also offer the possibility to participate in very interesting projects in other continents like South Africa, Indonesia and India.
 Students are expected to go abroad for their clinical education, including their home country.
 To enable an adequate placement, students are expected to bring in at least one clinical education address.

 Next to the generic Physiotherapy curriculum, Saxion has a specific focus on “Musculo Skeletal Physiotherapy” (manual and sports physiotherapy), “Rehabilitation for Patients with Chronic Diseases” and “Labour & Health”.
 Interesting projects and intensive collaboration with the professional field are based on these specialisms.

 The minor deals with manual therapeutic and sports physiotherapeutic diagnostics and treatment.